Market Overview

 Strategic Approach

-FII works with industry and government partners to advance wood use in BC through:
+FII works with industry, First Nations and government partners to advance wood use in BC through:

-• Supporting the early adoption of the 2020 building code allowing for mass timber use up to 12 storeys
+• Supporting the adoption of building codes allowing for mass timber use up to 18 storeys

 • Participating in cross-government and industry projects to reduce impediments and expand wood use